B2944/Frog-EC-Conversion/README.md

 > You may upset many from harvesting perfectly good boards, so please do try and look for a Junkforce. :smile_cat:

+## Getting your own plates manufactured

+> [!NOTE]
+> Ordering your own plates can be rather expensive per unit when doing a small order, so I will be hosting a group order soon after these PCBs launch.

+- However, if you are sure you want to get your own made then simnply download the plate file for your desired layout from the [plate files](https://github.com/B2944/Frog-EC-Conversion/tree/main/Plate%20Files) folder along with the drawing diagram.

 ## Layout Support